ibm-cloud-docs/discovery-data/query-results.md

 The query results are returned as passages by default.
 You can [configure the search to return a specific field](#improve-search-result) instead.

+If you want to investigate the results a bit more, you might want to use a different project type.
+For more information, see [Choosing the right project type for a chatbot](/docs/discovery-data?topic=discovery-data-chat-choose-project).

 ## Document Retrieval for Contracts
 {: #query-results-contract}